schwunder/svelte-shadcn-vitest-convex-starter/README.md

 now one has to try to get bun shell to work. first one has to add the types. then use a svelte route via a server side ts sricpt to execute a shell command.

+now one has to add a lightswitch and set dark mode to default. one has to be able to develop at night without your eyes getting hurt. first one hast to add the mode watcher and the icons. the one has to create a component and add it to the page